The Effect of Scripts and Formats on LLM Numeracy: Arithmetic Reasoning with Formatted Numbers

 \textbf{Formatted Input and Output + Hint:} The prompt also explicitly specifies the decimal marker and grouping separator used in the input arithmetic expressions.

 \textbf{Formatted Input and Output + Fewshot:} The prompt also includes two examples of formatted input arithmetic expressions along with their corresponding outputs.

 As shown in \Cref{fig:format_all_prompts}, performance is highest when a period is used as the decimal marker and a comma is used as the grouping separator, with digits grouped in threes (F1).
 In contrast, model performance is lowest when these symbols are reversed (F2).\footnote{A more detailed error analysis of LLM performance across the individual formatting variants and prompting strategies is provided in \Cref{sec:error_analysis}.} While this could partly be attributed to the relative scarcity of such formats in training data, further analysis reveals an interesting pattern.
-A substantial portion of training examples that match format F2 appear in contexts such as IP addresses rather than arithmetic expressions.
+A substantial portion of training examples whose digit-grouping pattern matches format F2 (i.e. period-separated digit groups) appear in contexts such as IP addresses rather than arithmetic expressions.
 As a result, models are frequently exposed to these patterns without any associated numerical computation context, which likely leads to confusion during arithmetic reasoning.

-The format with the second-lowest performance, F3, corresponds to conventions used primarily in the Indian subcontinent, where the decimal marker and grouping separator are the same as in US formatting, but digits are grouped differently (e.g., a comma separates every two digits after the first thousand).
-This demonstrates that even small deviations in grouping patterns, when inconsistent with the model’s pretraining distribution, can significantly impact arithmetic accuracy.
+The format with the second-lowest performance, F3, uses a thin space as the grouping separator with a comma as the decimal marker, a convention common in France and Switzerland.
+This demonstrates that even purely typographic deviations from familiar grouping patterns, when underrepresented in pretraining, can significantly impact arithmetic accuracy.

 Prompting strategies can mitigate these issues to some extent.
 Few-shot prompting with numeric examples increases model performance by 20--60\%, demonstrating that models can adapt through in-context learning.
 This also suggests that much of the failure in zero-shot scenarios is not due to inability to compute but rather due to a lack of context for reproducing the formatting.